-Dr. Cheathem has been interviewed by a variety of media outlets, including C-SPAN, NBC News, the Washington Post, the Los Angeles Times, the Nashville Tennessean, the Associated Press, and Voice of America.
+Dr. Cheathem has been interviewed by a variety of media outlets, including C-SPAN, NBC News, the Washington Post, the Los Angeles Times, CTV News, the Nashville Tennessean, the Associated Press, and Voice of America.
 His writings have also appeared in a number of media outlets, including the Washington Post, the Nashville Tennessean, and the History News Network.

 Dr. Cheathem’s blog generally focuses on the Early Republic period, defined by the Society for Historians of the Early Republic (SHEAR) as encompassing the years 1776-1861.
 Most of the posts center on Andrew Jackson and Jacksonian politics, his primary research interests, but he also addresses other topics, including teaching, writing, the Civil War, southern history, and the history of conspiracy theories.